top of page

 17863401295991084.jpg

-I'm Rebeca Ofek, a writer and director of Romanian descent, born in Tel Aviv and based in Berlin.
 My journey in film and television began in 2010, when I moved to Berlin to study directing at the German Film and Television Academy Berlin (dffb).
-During my time there, I had the chance to take masterclasses with inspiring filmmakers like Claire Denis, John Waters, and Rafi Pitts.
-I also wrote and directed several fictional short films, which were produced by Arte and RBB.
+During my studies, I participated in masterclasses with filmmakers such as Claire Denis, John Waters, and Rafi Pitts, and wrote and directed several fictional short films that were produced by ARTE and RBB.

 bottom of page